Export Controls Handbook

 - where multiple parties are involved in the transaction, provide details regarding contractual obligations.
 The role of the consignee should be specified; and

-- information about the rate of exchange used to convert item value to Canadian dollars (see Box 7 concerning currency fluctuation) if supporting documents reflect sales that are not denominated in Canadian dollars.
+- information about the rate of exchange used to convert value to Canadian dollars (see Box 7 concerning currency fluctuation) if supporting documents reflect sales that are not denominated in Canadian dollars.

 E.3.6 EXCOL Field: Export type